bch0w/simutils/seisflows/tutorial/README.txt

 (e) logs.old/
     If you re-run a workflow (e.g., using $ sf resume), new log files (a and b) will be created.
-The old ones are moved here so that the information is retained
+The old ones are moved here so that previous run information is retained

 (f) output.stats/
     List-like stats information related to the optimization algorithm are